 When a new security group is created, the following alert is shown on the Wazuh dashboard.
 It shows information such as the user who created it and information about the security group:

 If a new Elastic IP address is allocated, the following alert will be shown on Kibana:

 AWS Identity and Access Management (IAM) log data can be used to monitor user access to AWS services and resources.
 Using IAM, you can create and manage AWS users and groups, and manage permissions to allow and deny their access to AWS resources.

-Below are some use cases for Wazuh alerts built used for IAM events.
+Below are some use cases for Wazuh alerts built and used for IAM events.

-When we create a new user account in IAM, an AWS event is generated.
+When we create a new user account in IAM an AWS event is generated.
 As previously mentioned, the log message is collected by the Wazuh agent, and forwarded to the manager for analysis.
-When an user account is created, the following alert will appear on the Wazuh dashboard.
+When a user account is created, the following alert will appear on the Wazuh dashboard.
 You can see the username of the created user and who created it:

-When an user tries to log in with an invalid password, the following alert will be shown in the Wazuh dashboard.
-There will be shown data such as the user who tried to login or the browser it was using:
+When a user tries to log in with an invalid password, the following alert will be shown in the Wazuh dashboard.
+There will be shown data such as the user who tried to log in or the browser it was using: